sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 * enumeration - *String* *optional*.
 Urn reference to a to an item scheme (such as a codelist) or a value list.
 * enumerationFormat - *Object* *optional*.
 The *[enumerationFormat](#enumerationformat)* object defines a restricted version of a *[format](#format)* that only allows facets and text types applicable to codes.
 Although the time facets permit any value, an actual code identifier does not support the necessary characters for time.
 Therefore these facets should not contain time in their values.
 * format - *Object* *optional*.
 As an exclusive alternative to a codelist reference the *[format](#format)* object defines the information for describing a full range of data formats and may place restrictions on the component's values.
 * minOccurs - *Non-negative Integer* *optional*.
 Indicates the minimum number of values that can be reported for the component.
 If missing than there is no lower limit on its occurrences.
 The default is 1.
 * maxOccurs - *Positive Integer*/*String* *optional*.
 Indicates the maximum number of values that can be reported for the component.
 If set to the string "unbounded" than there is no upper limit on its occurrences.
 The default is 1.

+The representation for the reporting year start/end day attribute that has the identifier "REPORTING_PERIOD_START_DAY"/"REPORTING_PERIOD_END_DAY" and states the month and day at which the reporting year begins/ends, does not allow for enumerated values and its text format is fixed to be a day and month in the ISO 8601 format of '--MM-DD'.
+Its *format* has thus only one single property *dataType* fixed to "MonthDay".
+This type exists solely for the purpose of fixing the representation of the reporting year start/end day attribute.
+Its maxOccurs property is a *Positive Integer* and is fixed to 1.

 Examples: